Meet Lisa, Course Operations Specialist

 What is the secret to success for an online course?

 Every course is different, so it’s hard to know the what the “secret(s)”–there’s never just one!–to achieving success will be until you get to know your learners and their goals.
 From my experience with the Philanthropy University courses, I learned that it is essential to know who your learners are, where they are coming from, what they hope to achieve, and how they are feeling about taking an online course.
-You can learn a lot of these things through pre-course surveys and activity in the discussion forums during the early stages of the course.
+You can learn a lot of these things through pre-course surveys and activity in the discussion boards during the early stages of the course.
 Some learners are already highly motivated or experienced in online learning; some are more hesitant, or only intend to “check things out” and observe from the sidelines before deciding whether to dive in.
 Knowing more about that will help you to formulate a variety of engagement strategies for the different types of learners.

 How do you keep learners engaged and motivated in an online course?